 - 2.1 Each unit will have a clear statement of assessment components, assessment criteria and methodology appropriate to its level, learning outcomes and length of study, and a timetable for assessment. - 2.2 The assessment component is the evidence to be produced to demonstrate that the learning outcomes for the unit have been achieved.
 This may take a variety of forms (for instance, an artefact, a written report, a performance, a presentation, or a research file).
-Particular aspects of the learning may be weighted to emphasise their significance, but all learning outcomes must be passed to successfully complete the unit. - 2.3 The manner in which components are to be assessed is made clear in the validated unit descriptor, and is shared with students. - 2.4 Each unit is assessed on completion and given a percentage mark.
-The percentage mark is not an absolute judgement of performance, but an indication of achievement of the learning outcomes, assessed against the Grading Matrix.
+Particular aspects of the learning may be weighted to emphasise their significance, but all learning outcomes must be passed to successfully complete the unit. - 2.3 The manner in which components are to be assessed is made clear in the validated unit descriptor, and is shared with students. - 2.4 Each unit is assessed on completion.
+A minimum of one unit at Level 4 will be assessed on a pass/fail basis, with written feedback but no numerical grade.
+Details will be clearly expressed to students.
+All other units will be given a percentage mark.
+The percentage mark is not an absolute judgement of performance, but an indication of achievement of the learning outcomes, assessed against the descriptions of performance given on the Assessment Feedback Form.
 The University has adopted a "notched" marking scheme whereby only certain marks are used within each grade, to support consistency and reliability within the assessment process.
-The only marks available within any ten-point band are 2, 5 and 8 (e.g. 62, 65, 68).
-These marks correspond to a low, mid, and high level of achievement within each grade band. - 2.5 Each assessment component must be passed for the unit to be passed.
-Where an assessment component contains several elements (such as a portfolio submission which includes research, a case study and a self-evaluation), the elements are not marked individually; there is one summative mark for the component which reflects performance against the relevant learning outcomes. - 2.6 All unit assessment will normally occur within the duration of the unit (other than where student work is liable to Referral or Retake) and hence feedback is provided to students throughout the academic year; and within four working weeks of the deadline.
+Hence the only marks available within any ten-point band are \2, \5 and \8 (e.g. 62, 65, 68).
+These marks correspond to a low, mid- and high level of achievement within a grade band. - 2.6 Each assessment component must be passed for the unit to be passed.
+Where an assessment component contains several elements (such as a portfolio submission which includes research, a case study and a self-evaluation), the elements are not marked individually; there is one summative mark for the component which reflects performance against the relevant learning outcomes. - 2.7 All unit assessment will normally occur within the duration of the unit (other than where student work is liable to Referral or Retake) and hence feedback is provided to students throughout the academic year; and within four working weeks of the deadline.
 Exceptionally extensions in the assessment process may occur, for example if a large number of substantial pieces require verification.
 Students will be notified in cases where an extension to the marking period may occur.
 A sample of work must be retained for quality assurance purposes.

-2.7 AUB expects all work to meet high professional standards.
+- 2.8 Assessment for the final units of a graduating cohort is summative.
+The deadline is set at week 20 of the academic year and students will not be notified of assessment outcomes for units completed after this deadline until final results have been confirmed. - 2.9 AUB expects all work to meet high professional standards.
 This includes the accurate and effective use of spelling, grammar and punctuation in all work.
 The accuracy of your use of written English will inform the marks you are awarded.